Phonics and reading

 - Pupils take part in daily phonics or class reading lessons, during which they are exposed to a range of different texts and can demonstrate their understanding and thinking related to these.

 - We are very lucky to have a wide range of reading books in our school.
 All pupils from Reception to Year 4 take a reading book home and this reading book is changed at least weekly.
-Our books are banded and in EYFS and KS1 the books in each band are closely matched with our phonics scheme - Letters and Sounds.
+Our books are banded and in EYFS and KS1 the books in each band are closely matched with the phases in our phonics scheme - Letters and Sounds.
 Pupils work through this home/school reading scheme.
 The books match the children’s phonological awareness or current reading age.
 We expect family at home to read these books with their children regularly and make comments in their child’s reading record.

 - Each class has a selection of books in their classroom which are directly linked with their class topic.
 This offers opportunities for the children to apply their reading skills across the curriculum.
 The school is part of the School Library SLA which ensures that teachers and pupils have access to a range of quality texts.